AliCW/AliCW-be-NC-news/README.md

 # ElephantSQL discontinuation

-Following the shutdown of https://www.elephantsql.com/ - postgresql data will be hosted on https://supabase.com/
+Following the shutdown of https://www.elephantsql.com/ - postgresql data is hosted on https://supabase.com/